19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

-The Delaware are a healthy breed of chicken kept for meat and eggs.
-They are also called India River Chicken and are a crossbreed of Barred Plymouth Rock and New Hampshire Red hen.
+Native to the United States, the Delaware chicken is a dependable egg layer.
+They are also called India River Chicken, a crossbreed of Barred Plymouth Rock and New Hampshire Red hen.

 13. Marans Chicken